-To spur new ideas and new ways of thinking about planning and land use, the City often engages outside groups to prepare conceptual plans and studies for different areas of the City or for topical issues.
+To spur new ideas and new ways of thinking about planning, land use, urban design, economic development, and transportation, the City often engages outside groups to prepare conceptual plans and studies for different areas of the City or for topical issues.
 In the past, these groups have included students from local universities, established professionals at the Urban Land Institute (ULI), and consultants.

-The list below includes recently completed studies and reports.
+The list below includes previously completed studies and reports.
 These reports and plans are not adopted and do not constitute City policy.

 The Transportation Chapter of the City of Falls Church Comprehensive Plan, titled “Mobility for all Modes”, calls for turning Park Avenue into a civic “Great Street”.
 The Park Avenue report explores Great Streets in other communities identifying common streetscape elements.
 The report then applies those elements to Park Avenue and develops a concept plan for changes that could be made to improve the look, ambiance, and functionality of the street.